- 1. You must have reached preservation age.

 - 10. A TRIP is not necessary if you can already access your super.

-Note: The general concessional contributions cap is increasing to $30,000 (from $25,000), effective from 1 July 2014.
-The special $35,000 cap for over-60s will also apply to over-50s from 1 July 2014 (or more specifically, to anyone who is aged 49 years or over on 30 June 2014).
-An increase in the concessional caps will generate greater interest in the popular transition-to-retirement pension/salary sacrifice strategy.
-If you’re considering such a strategy or considering reviewing an existing strategy, then seek taxation advice on the merits of such a strategy for your personal circumstances.
-I explain this strategy in the article below.
+Note: The general concessional contributions cap remains at $30,000 (for the 2015/2016 year, and also applies for the 2014/2015 year).
+The special $35,000 cap for over-50s continues to apply for the 2015/2016 year (or more specifically, to anyone who is aged 49 years or over on 30 June 2015).
+If you’re considering a transition-to-retirement pension, while continuing to make super contributions, then seek taxation advice on the merits of such a strategy for your personal circumstances.
+I explain this strategy in Fact 6 of the article below.

 I have often described transition-to-retirement pensions (TRIPs) as the super saver’s version of ‘having your cake and eating it’.

-A transition-to-retirement pension enables Australians aged 55 or over to access their super in the form of a pension (also known as an income stream) without retiring or satisfying an additional condition of release.
+A transition-to-retirement pension enables Australians who have reached their preservation age (at least the age 55 and increasing to age 56 and older, depending on date of birth) to access their super in the form of a pension without retiring or satisfying an additional condition of release.

 TRIPs were originally introduced in July 2005 to help Australians who wanted to transition to retirement via part-time work.
 By starting a TRIP, you don’t have to retire to withdraw your super benefits.
 You can work part-time or full-time or even casually.

 Although some individuals use TRIPs for a gradual transition into retirement, the majority of TRIPpers appear to have used the strategy for boosting super savings and tax minimisation.
-The key message many advisers may use when recommending a TRIP is: most Australians aged 55 and over can boost super savings while cutting their tax bill, depending on an individual’s level of income and marginal tax rate.
+The key message many advisers may use when recommending a TRIP is: most Australians who have reached preservation age (at least 55 and increasing to age 56 from 1 July 2015) can boost super savings while cutting their tax bill, depending on an individual’s level of income and marginal tax rate.

 One of the more popular TRIP strategies is to salary sacrifice into your super fund up to your concessional (before-tax) contributions cap, and replace that income with tax-free (if over 60) pension payments, or concessionally taxed pension payments (if under 60).
 The right combination of salary and super will depend on your salary level, your age, your tax position, the size of your super benefit and your income needs (see Fact 6 below for an example of how this strategy works).